 Receipts are required for meals to be reimbursed.

 Gratuities are not reimbursed.
-Taxes are not reimbursed.
+Taxes are reimbursed but are already included in the allowed per diem rate.
 Alcohol expenses are not reimbursed.

 To determine the per diem rate, refer to the Domestic Maximum Per Diem Rates published by the GSA.
 If the appropriate city is not listed, but the county is listed, the VR counselor uses the daily rate for the county